CodeReclaimers/neat-python/docs/module_summaries.rst

       Logs speciation throughout evolution, by tracking the number of genomes in each species.
 Uses :py:meth:`get_species_sizes`; see that method for more information.

-      :param str delimiter: Delimiter between columns in the file; note that the default is not ',' as may be otherwise implied by the ``csv`` file extension (which refers to the package used).
+      :param str delimiter: Delimiter between columns in the file; note that the default is not ',' as may be otherwise implied by the ``csv`` file extension (which refers to the `csv` package used).
       :param str filename: The filename to open (for writing, not appending) and write to.

     .. py:method:: save_species_fitness(delimiter=' ', null_value='NA', filename='species_fitness.csv')